PowerDNS/pdns/docs/markdown/recursor/settings.md

 mask configuration issues and for this reason it is disabled by default.

 ## `loglevel`
-* Integer between 0 and
+* Integer between 0 and 9
 * Default: 4
 * Available since: 3.6

 Amount of logging.
 Higher is more, more logging may destroy performance.
+It is recommended not to set this below 3.

 ## `log-common-errors`
 * Boolean